fstepien/dogs-world/readme.md

 Dogs World
 ==========

-Dogs World using HTML/CSS only to test background-attachment: fixed;
+Dogs World is a HTML/CSS only website to test background-attachment: fixed; :computer: :scroll: